Swedemon/MzFightReporter/README.md

 Setup is complete!
 Eligible fights will send reports to the UI and your discord channel.
 - Note: To enable healing stats [click here](#enable-healing-stats).
 To enable the Twitch bot [click here](#twitch-bot-instructions).
 ## Create a Discord Webhook
-1. In your Discord create a channel.
-Right click on it and choose 'Edit Channel'.
+1. In your Discord create a channel Then right click it and choose 'Edit Channel'.
 1. On the left choose 'Integrations' then 'Webhooks'.
-1. Click on 'New Webhook' then 'Copy Webhook URL' to copy the link.
+1. Click on 'New Webhook' then click 'Copy Webhook URL' to copy the link.
 ## Enable Healing Stats
 1. Install the ArcDps [heal addon](https://github.com/Krappa322/arcdps_healing_stats#readme).
-1. In the ArcDps options (Alt-Shift-T) under 'Extensions' choose the 'healing_stats' tab.
-Then check 'log healing' and 'enable live sharing'.
+1. In the ArcDps options (alt-shift-t) under 'Extensions' choose the 'healing_stats' tab then check 'log healing' and 'enable live sharing'.
    - Note: To view the in-game heal window check 'peers outgoing' option.
 ## How to Upgrade?
 - Releases since version 2.1 will automatically update.
 For older versions go to [Releases](https://github.com/Swedemon/MzFightReporter/releases) for manual upgrade instructions.